John Sullivan Dwight correspondence regarding Brook Farm

 Scope and Contents

-This collection contains thirty-two letters written to John Sullivan Dwight between 1840-1848 and cover a variety of subjects including George Ripley’s (1802-1880) resignation from the Purchase Street church in 1840; Sophia Ripley’s (1803-1861) description of early life on the Farm; Albert Brisbane’s (1809-1890) comments of the progress of associationism; the future prospects of the community after the Phalanstery fire; and William Henry Channing’s (1810-1884) thoughts about the future of the reform movement.
-Many of the letters in this collection were printed in Haraszti, Zoltàn The Idyll of Brook Farm as Revealed by Unpublished Letters in the Boston Public Library.
-Boston: Trustees of the Boston Public Library, 1940.
-Also see More Books, vol. 12, February-March, 1937, pp. 49-68 and 93-114.
+This collection contains 32 letters written primarily to John Sullivan Dwight between 1840-1848 and cover a variety of subjects, including George Ripley’s (1802-1880) resignation from the Purchase Street Church in 1840; Sophia Ripley’s (1803-1861) description of early life on the farm; Albert Brisbane’s (1809-1890) comments on the progress of associationism; the future prospects of the community after the Phalanstery fire; and William Henry Channing’s (1810-1884) thoughts about the future of the reform movement.

 Dates